 The number of shares of Common Stock issued pursuant to conversion of the convertible preferred stock is dependent on, among other things, the price of the Common Stock at the time of conversion.
 Therefore, a decrease in the price of the Common Stock will in many circumstances result in an increase in the number of shares of Common Stock issued upon conversion of the Company's outstanding convertible preferred stock.
-See, "-- Potential Adverse Effect on Price of Common Stock Due to Conversion of Convertible Preferred Stock."
+See, "-- Price of Common Stock May Be Driven Down by Conversion of Company's Convertible Preferred Stock."

-The Company has outstanding warrants to purchase up to approximately 4,624,963 shares of Common Stock, including, without limitation, the Series 3 Warrants, Series 6 Warrants, Series 10 Warrants, and the other warrants for purchase of shares of Common Stock covered in this Prospectus (as defined and described under "Summary of Securities Being Offered") and outstanding options to purchase up to approximately 1,322,255 shares of Common Stock.
+approximately 4,624,963 shares of Common Stock, including, without limitation, the Series 3 Warrants, Series 6 Warrants, Series 10 Warrants, and the other warrants for purchase of shares of Common Stock covered in this Prospectus (as defined and described under "Summary of Securities Being Offered") and outstanding options to purchase up to approximately 1,322,255shares of Common Stock.
 The exercise prices of the outstanding warrants for purchase of shares of the Company's Common Stock range from \$ 1.50 per share to \$3.50 per share, subject to adjustment pursuant to certain anti-dilution provisions.
 See "Summary of Securities Being Offered" and "Use of Proceeds."
 The Company is also obligated to issue to (a) RBB Bank (i) up to approximately 1,179,333 shares of Common Stock upon conversion of the Series 14 Preferred, (ii) up to approximately 410,667 shares of Common Stock upon conversion of the Series 15 Preferred and (iii) up to approximately 1,201,333 shares of Common Stock upon conversion of the Series 16 Preferred assuming that such conversions are made on or prior to April 20, 2001, when the minimum conversion price is \$1.50 per share.
-The Company is also obligated to issue to The Infinity Fund, L.P. ("Infinity") up to approximately 304,348 shares of Common Stock upon conversion of the Series 9 Preferred, assuming the average of the closing bid quotations of the Common Stock for the five trading days immediately preceding each conversion date of the Series 9 Preferred equals \$1.4375 per share, which was the closing price of the Common Stock on December 1, 1999.
+The Company is also obligated to issue to The Infinity Fund, L.P. ("Infinity") up to approximately 318,181 shares of Common Stock upon conversion of the Series 9 Preferred, assuming the average of the closing bid quotations of the Common Stock for the five trading days immediately preceding each conversion date of the Series 9 Preferred equals \$1.375 per share, which was the closing price of the Common Stock on January 14, 2000.
 See "Summary of Securities Being Offered" and "Private Placements and Exchange Agreements."
 Depending on the price of the Common Stock as of the date of conversion and under certain conditions, the number of shares issuable upon conversion of the Series 9 Preferred may exceed the amounts indicated above.
 The Series 14 Preferred, Series 15 Preferred and Series 16 Preferred are not convertible until April 20, 2000, and until April 20, 2001, such preferred stock has a minimum conversion price of \$1.50 per share.